-Since 29th September 2010, Talon owns 100% of the rights for two iron ore projects in Pará State, Brazil, through concluding two separate agreements respectively with Codelco do Brasil Mineração Ltda. ("Codelco") and Barrick International (Barbados) Corp. ("Barrick Barbados").
+Since 29th September 2010, Talon has owned 100% of the rights for two iron ore projects in Pará State, Brazil, through concluding two separate agreements respectively with Codelco do Brasil Mineração Ltda. ("Codelco") and Barrick International (Barbados) Corp. ("Barrick Barbados").

-Talon Metals Corp owns 100% of the Rancover Holdings Limited, which owns 100% of Talon Iron Cayman Limited and 99.9% of the Brazpot Mineração Ltda.
-Talon Iron Cayman Limited owns 99.9% of Talon Iron Mineração Ltda, which is the owner of all the projects acquired from Barrick Iron.
-Brazpot Mineração Ltda is the owner of all the Projects acquired from Codelco Iron Projects.
+Talon owns 100% of Rancover Holdings Inc., which owns 100% of Talon Iron Cayman Limited and 99.9% of the Talon Ferrous Mineração Ltda (previously named Brazpot Mineração Ltda).
+Talon Iron Cayman Limited owns 99.9% of Talon Iron Mineração Ltda, which is the owner of all the projects acquired from Barrick Barbados.
+Talon Ferrous Mineração Ltda is the owner of all the projects acquired from Codelco.

-The Trairão Project land surface belongs to 3 different farmers.
-Talon is preparing the agreements with the surface owners to run the second phase of the exploration campaign.
+The land surface of the principal target area at Trairão Iron Project belongs to 5 different farmers.
+Talon has the necessary agreements in place with the surface owners to run the proposed exploration programs.